DON'T SAY " SI J'AURAIS " IN FRENCH - the CONDITIONAL with IF in French.

 We have present tense and in the second part of the sentence, we can also use present tense or we can use simple future tense.

-Here is an example.
-If I am late, he will wait for me.
+Here's an example.
+If I'm late, he'll wait for me.

-The second tense that can be used after if is the imperfect tense.
+The second tense you can use after if is the imperfect.

 If I had a dog.
-In the first part of the sentence, we use the imperfect tense and in the second part, we use the present conditional because there is a direct link with the present.
+In the first part of the sentence, we use the imperfect tense, and in the second, we'll use the present conditional because there's a direct link with the present.

-If I had a dog, I would be happier.
+If I had a dog, I'd be happier.

-So first the imperfect tense and then the present conditional.
+So first the imperfect and then the present conditional.

-The third tense that can be used after if is the plus-que-parfait.
+The third tense you can use after if is the plus-que-parfait.

-It sounds very much like the imperfect tense, but it's compound.
+It sounds very much like the imperfect, but it's compound.

 In this case, if you use the past perfect in the first part of the sentence, in the second part, you can use either the present or the past conditional.